MartinEesmaa/VVCEasy/README.md

 It supports Windows, macOS, Linux, BSD, Android & WebAssembly for VVCEasy builds.

-From 20 October 2021 to 23 June 2022, VVCEasy was pre-release and construction mode.
+From October 20, 2021, to June 23, 2022, VVCEasy was in pre-release and construction mode.

-Since 23 June 2022, VVCEasy was initial released on v1.0.0.
+Since June 23, 2022, VVCEasy was initially released at version 1.0.0.

-VVCEasy comes for one-easy command by FFmpeg-VVC, Fraunhofer HHI VVC binaries, uvg266, MPV, LAVFilters with MPC-HC & MPC-BE and more.
+VVCEasy comes with one easy command, utilizing FFmpeg-VVC, Fraunhofer HHI VVC binaries, uvg266, MPV, LAVFilters, and MPC-HC & MPC-BE, among other features.

-Installation: Go to the releases and download latest version.
+Installation: Go to the releases and download the latest version.

 Windows source run (Batch-file) (for encoding/decoding, it needs to be manually edit batchfile to modify video file name): [VVCEasy.bat](VVCEasy.bat)

-Windows/Mac/Linux source run (Csharp): Bin/Release or Debug/netX.x/VVCEasy.exe (after build of C#), this requires VVCEasy.dll to run console application.
+Windows/Mac/Linux source run (C#): Bin/Release or Debug/netX.x/VVCEasy.exe (after building the C# project), which requires VVCEasy.dll to run the console application.

 ### Community